GodsWilll/TradingGit/README.md

-THis file has so many resources for Algo trading Should i add seconf line
+This file has so many resources for Algo trading

 # EliteQuant
 A list of online resources for quantitative modeling, trading, portfolio management